josephtascona/faceRecognitionSoftware/README.md

 - Javascript
 ## Getting Started
 1. Clone the repo
-2. Open `index.html` in your browser.
+2. Open `index.html` with Live Server on VS Code.
 ## Notes
 - This app is optomized for desktop only.
 - Make sure to not be too close to your camera otherwise it will not pick up your emotions.
 In general the further the better within limits.